-This blackcurrant ice cream is a flavourful, creamy custard-based ice cream with the rich and tangy taste of tart blackcurrants.
+This blackcurrant ice cream is a rich, creamy custard-based frozen treat bursting with the bold and tangy taste of tart blackcurrants.
 It’s what hot summer days cry out for.

 Jump to: